mattermost/mattermost-developer-documentation/site/content/contribute/developer-setup.md

         nvm install
         ```

-5. If you don't have it already, install libpng:
+1. If you don't have it already, install libpng with your preferred package manager.

-6. Ensure the Mattermost server is running from the steps above.
+1. Ensure the Mattermost server is running from the steps above.

-7. Run the app:
+1. Run the app:

     ```sh
     make run
     ```

-8. Stop the app:
+1. Stop the app:

     ```sh
     make stop